-Hello, I’m Jacob Goessling, and I’m a Visiting Assistant Professor of Literature and Languages and Associate Director of the Sustainability Living Learning Community at Christian Brothers University in Memphis, TN.
+Hello, I’m Jacob Goessling, and I’m an Assistant Professor in the Department of Literature and Languages and Associate Director of the Sustainability Living Learning Community at Christian Brothers University in Memphis, TN.

 I hold a PhD in Literary and Cultural Studies from Carnegie Mellon University.
 My research examines how energy extraction and its wastes appear in contemporary culture.
 My dissertation, Appalachian Coal Culture and the Residue of Fossil Capital, 1968-Present, examines representations of coal waste—slurry, ash, and acid mine drainage—in contemporary literature and visual art.
 By looking at the impact of deindustrialization and infrastructural decline in regions where fossil fuels are extracted and produced, my work asks how residual energy regimes remain materially and socially present after periods of dominance.

 I teach a range of subject areas in literary and cultural studies, including American literature since 1865, environmental literature and film, contemporary subcultures, the history of cultural studies, and critical theory.

 I am a member of the Association for the Study of Literature and the Environment, Modern Language Association, the American Studies Association, and the Cultural Studies Association.
 I am also a participant in the Petrocultures Research Group.